INAETICS/node-wiring-secure/node-wiring-secure-java/ReadMe.md

 ## Node Wiring

-This a HTTP based implementation of the INAETICS Wiring, see https://inaetics.atlassian.net/wiki/display/IN/Wiring+Logic
+This a HTTPS (TLS) based implementation of the INAETICS Wiring, see https://inaetics.atlassian.net/wiki/display/IN/Wiring+Logic

 Main project: org.inaetics.wiring
-Demo project: org.inaetcis.wiring.demo
+Demo project: org.inaetcis.remote.demo

+The best way to get started with the wiring implementation would be to run the demo project.
+There are multiple demo projects available, but the best one to test the secure wiring implementation is the "Calculator Example".
+To run this, you have to run two instances, the calculator client and the calculator server.

-Using the demo project:
+Using the calculator demo project:

-- change runproperties in echoService.bndrun and echoClient.bndrun to your environment
+- change runproperties in the `calculator.\*.bndrun` to your environment
-- start echoService.bndrun
+- start `calculator.client.bndrun` (instance #1)
-- start echoClient.bndrun
+- start `calculator.server.bndrun` (instance #2)
-- find the wireId created by the echoService in etcd
+- find the wireId created by the echoService; get the wire address in etcd - `etcdctl ls --recursive /` & `etcdctl get /a/b/c/d`
-- on the Gogo shell of the echoClient execute `sendMessage <wireId> <message>`
-- result should be "echo: &lt;message&gt;"

-## RSA Inaetics

-This is a Remote Service Admin implementation based on INAETICS Wiring

-Main project: org.inaetics.remote
-iTests: org.inaetics.remote.itest
-Demo project: org.inaetics.remote.demo

-Using the demo project:

-- change runproperties in simpleEchoService.bndrun and echoClient.bndrun to your environment
-- start simpleEchoService.bndrun
-- start echoClient.bndrun
-- on the Gogo shell of the echoClient execute `sendMessage <message>`
+- on the Gogo shell of the calculator client execute `add {num1} {num2}`
-- result should be "echo: &lt;message&gt;"
+- result should be the sum of both numbers.